jasonwoodard/rustbelt/docs/atlas/rust-belt-atlas-tech-plan.md

 * Implement scoring engine in Python (pandas, geopandas).
 * CLI: `score` command only.
-* Output: scored stores with Value, Yield, and explanation.
+* Output: scored stores with Value, Yield, and machine-captured trace fields to unblock later explainability UI.

 - Implement Posterior-Only pipeline:
   - Fit Yield GLM with offset; fallback to NegBin if overdispersed.